meytin1337/3d-microbial-model-visualization/README.md

 ## Producing a Movie

 The scripts need to be run in Blender.
-They have to be copied to Blender **scripts** tab.
+They have to be copied to Blender's **scripts** tab.

 Figure x gives a general overview of the steps required to create a movie from a dataset.
 The dataset needs to be placed into the `data` folder.
 An example dataset can be found under `data/example`.